-In the present case, it is also questionable whether the proposed two-year duration would be sufficient to allow the County time needed to review the anticipated update to the Maui Inland Sand Resource Quantification Study (2006) as no deadline for completion of the update seems to have even been set; as well as pass an ordinance permanently regulating the mining, extracting, excavating, or stockpiling of inland sand.
-The stated need in the bill to possibly reenact the moratorium at the end of the two-year period also creates uncertainty as to the expiration date.
+In the present case, it is also questionable whether the proposed two-year duration would be sufficient to allow the County time needed to review the anticipated update to the Maui Inland Sand Resource Quantification Study (2006) especially since no deadline has been set for the completion of the update or for obtaining the necessary funding therefor; as well as pass an ordinance permanently regulating the mining of inland sand.
+The stated need in the bill to possibly reenact the moratorium at the end of the two-year period also adds to the uncertainty as to the expiration date.

-&lt;sup>4 See correspondence dated June 30, 2017 from Mr. William Spence, Director, Department of Planning, to Mayor Alan M. Arakawa, For Transmittal to this Committee.
+&lt;sup>5 See correspondence dated June 30, 2017 from Mr. William Spence, Director, Department of Planning, to Mayor Alan M. Arakawa, For Transmittal to this Committee.